pedromussi1/VolumeCV/README.md

   <kbd><img src="https://ai.google.dev/static/edge/mediapipe/images/solutions/hand-landmarks.png" alt="HandTracking"></kbd>
 </p>

 <p>The first step is to detect hands in the image and draw landmarks of that hands so that data can be compared and manipulated.
-THis is possible with the help of a technology developed by Google called MediaPipe Hand Landmarker.
-NOt only does this technology perfectly detects hands, it also adds unique points to each joint and enumerates them.  </p>
+This is possible with the help of a technology developed by Google called MediaPipe Hand Landmarker.
+Not only does this technology perfectly detects hands, it also adds unique points to each joint and enumerates them.  </p>

 <h3>Manipulating Landmarks</h3>